-We invite applications to join our integrated teaching and research teams in the DMT Centre For this role we are particularly seeking applicants who bring skills in Human Computer Interaction with a strong technical background.
+We invite applications to join our integrated teaching and research teams in the Department for Digital Media Technology at Senior Lecturer level.
+For this role we are particularly seeking applicants who bring skills in Human Computer Interaction with a strong technical background.

 - Teaching as a member of the HCI and Digital Media Technology team in a variety of settings from small group tutorials to large lectures at both undergraduate and graduate levels.